Angaca/BE-NC-Reviews/README.md

 # Angaca Northcoders House Of Games API

-This is my first solo project, I have designed an API that allows the user to get few piece of data relative to table games; specifically reviews and comments about those games.
+This is my first solo project made as a student of Northcoders, I have designed an API that allows the user to get few piece of data relative to table games; specifically reviews and comments about those games.

 [Hosted version](https://nc-games-angaca.herokuapp.com/)